 Greetings brothers, today we’re going to take a trip around the world and visit 5 very famous masonic buildings that are truly glorious and awe inspiring.

 I have to credit Wikipedia for helping me create this list and also for the pictures.
-You can see a whole list if masonic Grand Lodges around the world here in columns of country, member count, etc… (See the link below)
+You can see a whole list of masonic Grand Lodges around the world on Wikipedia.

 Glad to say I have visited 3 of these places but it would be nice to visit them all someday.
 Especially the NY GL building.
-I hear there is no GL like it anywhere in the world.
+I hear there is no Grand Lodge quite like it anywhere in the world.

-Also I am sure there are many more that I am leaving out so if there are any you think are worth of a mention drop me a comment below and we’ll do a part 2 of this list sometime in the future!
+Also I am sure there are many more that I am leaving out so if there are any you think are worthy of a mention, drop me a comment below and we’ll do a part 2 of this list sometime in the future!

 George Washington Memorial

 This masonic building was built in is located in Alexandria, Virginia just outside of Washington DC.
 This memorial is dedicated to George Washington.
 The United States’s first president and a fellow Freemason.